Rules & Regulations

 - In case of any issues, please do not hesitate to have studio directors or teachers communicate with us at email@example.com

-- Upon signing the registration form, you are giving The One Dance Experience permission to publish any or all photos or videos taken at our event; this includes Facebook, Instagram, Youtube, and theonedanceexperience.com.
-As well as, any promotional material for The One Dance Experience.
+- By signing the registration form you are agreeing to give The One Dance Experience permission to publish any or all photos and videos taken at our event.
+This includes our Facebook, Instagram, Youtube, and website, as well as any future promotional material for The One Dance Experience.

 - Each soloist dancer must be entered into at least one group in order to qualify for any high score awards. *Please note this does not apply for the 2021 competition season due to Covid.